-Q. How do I find a NAMA-approved Ayurveda program?
+Q. How do I find a NAMA-Recognized Ayurveda program?

-Listings of NAMA‐approved Ayurvedic Health Counselor, Ayurvedic Practitioner and Ayurvedic Doctor training programs are provided on NAMA’s website.
+Listings of NAMA‐recognized Ayurvedic Health Counselor, Ayurvedic Practitioner and Ayurvedic Doctor training programs are provided on NAMA’s website.
 You may gather further information about the programs by contacting the schools directly.

 Programs recognized by NAMA:

-Q. If I attend a program that is not NAMA-approved, may I still join NAMA as a professional member after I graduate?
+Q. If I attend a program that is not NAMA-recognized, may I still join NAMA as a professional member after I graduate?

 Graduates of Ayurveda training programs that have not been reviewed by NAMA and do not have a listing with NAMA as a professional program at the Counselor, Practitioner or Doctor level may still apply to become a NAMA professional member.
 However, the applicant’s training must still meet NAMA’s educational standards, and the applicant and school must provide the required supporting documentation to verify that these educational standards have been met.